danelahman/haskell-coop/README.md

 - `src/Control/Runner.hs` that implements a restricted form of effectful runners (without exceptions and signals).
 - `src/Control/SignalRunner.hs` that implements the general form of effectful runners (with exceptions and signals).

-The directories `src/Control/Runner/` and `src/Control/SignalRunner/` contains various example runners that implement file IO, ML-style state, their combinations, ambient functions as present in the [Koka](https://github.com/koka-lang/koka) language, etc.
+The directories `src/Control/Runner/` and `src/Control/SignalRunner/` contain various example runners that implement file IO, ML-style state, their combinations, ambient functions as present in the [Koka](https://github.com/koka-lang/koka) language, etc.